SheikhBahman/Data-Cleaning-/README.md

 Each row of the data in MenuItem data file provides information, price and date, about an item and refers to a MenuPage and a Dish in the Dish data file.
 It contains 1,332,726 rows of data.
   4. Dish data file
 Each row data in Dish data file contains information about a kind of food dish with a specified ID number.
 The information contains: range of price, and number of times the dish appeared in the MenuItems data file and the range of date of the appearance.
 It contains 423397 rows of data.

+# Data Cleaning Using OpenRefine

+# SQLite: Developing the Relational Database Schema

+# YesWorkFlow: Creating a Work Flow of the Project